1234-Ariel-code/akemogne.github.io/projects.md

 <td markdown="1">
 [**University of Dschang, Cameroon**](https://www.univ-dschang.org/)

--Title: (Co)homologie des espaces de configuration
+- Research Project: (Co)homologie des espaces de configuration

 This project has been done for the completion of my Master's degree in Mathematics at the [University of Dschang, Cameroon](https://www.univ-dschang.org/)